PEEC-Nature-Youth-Group/PumaGuard/docs/source/Cameralocation.rst

         :width: 80%

 * On 10/22/24 another cougar sighting at around 6:20 a.m.
 Our model is not able to correctly classify this image.
+Our hypothesis is that since the lion is at the edge of the frame it may be too dark.
+We will try histogram transformations to see if this fixes the problem.

     .. image:: _static/20241022-puma01.png
         :width: 80%